thierry-martinez/override/README.md

-# OCaml PPX extension for overriding modules
+# `override`: OCaml PPX extension for overriding modules

 This library extends OCaml syntax for overriding modules defined in other compiled interface files.
 This library generalizes